kostiantyn-matsebora/streamstore/src/StreamStore.NoSql.Cassandra/README.md

          {
             x.UseCosmosDb(connectionString);                                    // Optional.
-Required  if you want to use Azure Cosmos DB for Apache Cassandra. x.UseCosmosDb(Configuration, connectionStringName);                 // You can also provide IConfiguration and connection string name to Cosmos DB, by default "StreamStore". x.ConfigureCluster(x =>                                             // Required.
+Required  if you want to use Azure Cosmos DB for Apache Cassandra. x.UseCosmosDb(Configuration, connectionStringName);                 // You can also provide IConfiguration and connection string name to Cosmos DB, by default "StreamStore". x.ConfigureCluster(c =>                                             // Required.
 Configure cluster options.
 Optional if you decided to use CosmosDB (see above). c.AddContactPoint("localhost"));                            // Configure contact points at least.
-                                                                                // There is much more cluster options available. x.ConfigureStorage(x =>                                             // Optional.
+                                                                                // There is much more cluster options available. x.ConfigureStorage(c =>                                             // Optional.
 Configure storage options. c.WithKeyspaceName("keyspacename")                          // Optional.
 Keyspace name.
 Default is streamstore.
                      .WithEventsTableName("tablename")                          // Optional.
 Table name.
 Default is events.
                      .WithReadConsistencyLevel(ConsistencyLevel.Quorum)         // Optional.
 Read consistency level.
 Default is All.